 After taking a protein supplement, there is a short period during which you have elevated amounts of amino acids in your blood.
-This period, known as hyperaminoacidemia, stimulates greater than resting amounts of muscle protein synthesis.
+This period, known as hyperaminoacidemia, stimulates greater than normal amounts of muscle protein synthesis.

-In "Mass Class Nutrition: The Fundamentals of Eating for Growth," Jacob Wilson, Ph.D., outlines a simple plan to get the most protein synthesis possible over the course of a day.
+In "Mass Class Nutrition: The Fundamentals of Eating for Growth," researcher Jacob Wilson, Ph.D., outlines a simple plan to get the most protein synthesis possible over the course of a day.

 How Much Protein Should I Take To Build Muscle?

 If you're training hard or looking to get larger, aim for around 1 gram per pound of body weight, or around 2.3 grams per kilogram.
 No, it doesn't have to be exact, but even if dietary protein is the only thing you measure in your diet, it could be what you need to finally see the serious results you've been wanting.

 Remember, lifting weights stimulates muscle synthesis or growth, but it also increases muscle breakdown—so much so that when you exercise in a fasted state, you can break down more muscle than your body is building.
 Consuming protein foods immediately before or after working out can help you balance breakdown with growth.

 The short answer: yes, but you still have to work.

 Krissy Kendall, Ph.D., says this macronutrient is worth prioritizing first in your diet, and should make up at least 30 percent of your total calories when weight loss is the goal.